luisschwab/risc-v/unicycle/README.md

 ### Program Counter Register

 The Program Counter stores the address of the instruction to be executed.
 On the rising edge of the clock signal, PC = PCNext.
+Fundamentally, it's just 32 D flip-flops connected to CLK.

 ```vhdl
 ENTITY pc_register IS